seraphs/cssfixer/README.md

 2) In browser.js, a function named 'TracingListener' is added to get and process css files' content

+3) Put all js files into gecko/mobile/android/chrome/content

+4) Put jar.mn to gecko/mobile/android/chrome/

-3) Put all the files in gecko/mobile/android/chrome/content and build a apk to test it
+5) Build a apk to test it